 The declines triggered by a complicated mix of capitalist cycles, changing markets, free trade, private equity, the stock market, big box stores, automation, the cultural popularity of suburban living, and the internet were similar.

 Their grief over increasing poverty, the brain drain, and the people who stayed feeling left behind, and desire for a savior, drove them in similar ways to vote for Trump.
 (And, also, Obama.)
 And the ways in which they now hope and confront reality, and some are trying to build something new between the cracks, are widespread.

 This weekend, Moundsville received its first review in a national publication, The Atlantic.
-James Fallows, one of the great American journalists of his generation, and a national correspondent for The Atlantic, praised the movie for, among other things.
+James Fallows, one of the great American journalists of his generation, praised the movie for

 a completely clear-eyed understanding … of the inevitability of ceaseless economic and technological change—i.e., the absence of any thoughts on the line of, “We’ll be just fine, once the factories and the mines open back up again”